ahmedgamal1254/part_of_speech_model_nlp/README.md

   <li>numpy</li>
 </ul>

+Note : i used nltk to load dataset supervised (word ,pos) in sentence
+#### we use model Lstm many to many which input = output

 introduction about POS

 in grammar, a part of speech or part-of-speech (abbreviated as POS or PoS, also known as word class or grammatical category) is a category of words (or, more generally,